harshit012/MVC_Framework/README.md

 # MVC_Framework

-This is a client side java script MVC framework.
+This is a client side java script framework for front-end developers.
+The framework extends the HTML and makes it dynamic.

 MVC Stands for:
 * M - Model